Tulip-Dev/tulip/README.md

   efficiently generate aesthetic and interactive visualizations.

-  * Multiple visualization components (called views in the Tulip semantics) for analyzing graph data using other representations than the classical node link diagram one: matrix, histograms, scatter plots, parallel coordinates, ...
+  * Multiple visualization components (called views in the Tulip semantics) for analyzing graph data using other representations than the classical node-link diagram one: matrix, histograms, scatter plots, parallel coordinates, ...

   * [Python](https://www.python.org) bindings for the main Tulip C++ API, giving to Tulip scripting